cyops-se/safe-import/README.md

 ## Introduction
 Sensitive systems, like Industrial Automation and Control Systems (IACS or ICS), must be protected from unauthorized access.
 This usually means isolation from other networks including the Internet.

-As a paradox, it is important to move data from trusted but potentially insecure external sources.
+As a paradox, it is important to move data from trusted but potentially insecure external sources over the Internet.

 The intent of this project is to provide mechanisms to import information to a sensitive system while mitigating the risk malware is introduced to the sensitive system, hence the name: _safe-import_.